Strategic Vision Building

 The result is that your Operational Excellence program delivers improvements quicker.

-Assessing & measuring your CI program
+Assessing & measuring your Continuous Improvement program

 Consulting firms are infamous for presentations that describe how their standard plan can be tailored to meet company objectives.
 Small firms display their toolbox of bolt-on products.
 Large firms start with research projects run by junior consultants on expense accounts.